ctxcommunity/cvad/roles/install_session_recording_agent_iso/README.md

 This variable is used as the lookup key for the The cvad_session_recording_agent_versions hash table.

 Possible Values are:
-  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix Session Recording Agent 2012                      : This will install the 2012 version of the Citrix Session Recording Agent 2103                      : This will install the 2103 version of the Citrix Session Recording Agent
+  1912 LTSR CU2             : This will install the 1912 LTSR CU2 version of the Citrix Session Recording Agent 1912 LTSR CU3   (default) : This will install the 1912 LTSR CU3 version of the Citrix Session Recording Agent 2012                      : This will install the 2012 version of the Citrix Session Recording Agent 2103                      : This will install the 2103 version of the Citrix Session Recording Agent